TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-passwordmanagement-selfservicepasswordchangereset.md

 **I don't want my users to register additional security info for password reset**

-You can pre-populate data (email and phone attributes) for your users using an API, Powershell, or Azure AD Connect.
+You can pre-populate data (email and phone attributes) for your users using an API, PowerShell, or Azure AD Connect.
 To learn how read:

   * [Deploying password reset without requiring users to register](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-data#set-and-read-authentication-data-using-powershell)
   * [What data is used by password reset](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-data)